tomaszwi66/agent-tello/README.md

 - Python 3.11.
 - NVIDIA GPU with CUDA support.
 - 8 GB VRAM minimum recommended.
-- 12 GB VRAM recommended for smoother depth plus vision model usage.
+- 12 GB VRAM recommended for smoother depth and vision model usage.
-- 16 GB system RAM minimum, 32 GB recommended.
+- 16 GB system RAM minimum.
+- 32 GB system RAM recommended.
 - DJI/Ryze Tello connected over the Tello Wi-Fi network.
 - Local Ollama installation.
 - At least one local Ollama vision model.

-Depth-only navigation can run with less memory, but the full agent is intended for a CUDA laptop or desktop GPU.
+Depth-only navigation can run with less memory.
+The full agent is intended for a CUDA laptop or desktop GPU.

 ## Safety First

 This is a real flying robot.
 It can injure people, damage objects, or crash.

+Use this software only in a controlled indoor test area and only under direct human supervision.

 - Fly indoors only in a clear test area.
 - Use good daylight or bright, stable indoor lighting.
 - Keep people, pets, fragile objects, open windows, liquids, and faces away from the flight path.
 - Keep the battery above 50 percent while testing.
-- Keep one hand near the keyboard for Ctrl+C or emergency landing.
+- Keep one hand near the keyboard for `Ctrl+C` or emergency landing.
-- Do not fly near stairs, balconies, open windows, or crowded rooms.
+- Do not fly near stairs, balconies, open windows, mirrors, crowded rooms, or fragile objects.
 - Do not use this software for safety-critical operation.
+- Do not rely on monocular depth as a guaranteed distance measurement.
+- Test with short flights before longer runs.

-- Tello has a narrow field of view, Wi-Fi latency, no real SLAM, and no hardware obstacle sensors.
-- Monocular depth is an estimate, not a measurement guarantee.
+The Tello has a narrow field of view, Wi-Fi latency, no real SLAM, and no hardware obstacle sensors.
+Monocular depth is an estimate, not a measurement guarantee.

-The software reduces risk, but it does not guarantee collision-free flight.
+The software can reduce some risks, but it does not guarantee collision-free flight.

 ## Repository Contents